 Developed improvements to crowdsourcing systems by building online predictive models of user engagement and measuring the effects of microeconomic and social incentives.

 2007 Summer Analyst, Fixed Income Strategies (London, UK)

 Dissertation: Experimental Studies of Human Behavior in Social Computing Systems

 Open-source: TurkServer, a real-time web platform for conducting online experiments of collective behavior.
 CrowdMapper, a collaborative crisis mapping web app for studying teamwork and collective intelligence (see talk).
-Creator of several widely used packages and active contributor in the OSS web development community (see GitHub).
-Top 2% contributor on StackOverflow.
+Creator of several widely used software packages and active contributor in the OSS web development community.
+Top 1% contributor on StackOverflow.